-An escape to the Îles-de-la-Madeleine (or Magdalen Islands) comes with a total change of scenery.
-The immaculate white landscapes panoramas invite you to practise original and intriguing activities, such as snowkiting or the unique experience of watching harp seal pups.
+An escape to the Îles-de-la-Madeleine (or Magdalen Islands) is the promise of a total change of scenery.
+The immaculate white landscapes invite you to practise original and intriguing activities, such as snowkiting, or enjoy unique experiences, like watching harp seal pups.
 These islands are also renowned for their hospitality as well as tourist attractions centered on their very own culture, arts and food.

 Photo credit: Mathieu Dupuis

 That’s right: it is possible to explore some of the Magdalen Islands on a fatbike (a bicycle with oversized tires) in the winter.
-Whether you head out on the beaches or on the trails, it’s a unique way to see the winter scenery of the islands cloaked in white, with family or friends.
+Whether you head out on the beaches or on the trails, it’s a unique way to see the winter scenery of the islands cloaked in white, with your family, your partner or your friends.
+And thanks to electric-assist fatbikes, the activity is accessible to just about everyone!
+Three local businesses offer rentals: Éco-Vélo des Îles and Vélos Évasion (electric-assist fatbikes), as well as Le Pédalier (regular fatbikes).
 This winter, treat yourself to an original two-wheeled adventure and marvel at the unique beauty of the Magdalen Islands!

 Consult the